Kotlin/kotlinx.coroutines/docs/topics/debug-coroutines-with-idea.md

     * The second coroutine has computed its value and disappeared.
     * The third coroutine is calculating the value of `b` – it has the **RUNNING** status.

+> You can disable a "was optimised out" feature via the `-Xdebug` compiler option.
+> The "was optimised out" feature optimizes variables when you use suspend functions.
+> However, debugging a code with optimized variables is hard because you don't see their values.
+> Be careful: disabling this feature via `-Xdebug` can [cause memory leaks](https://youtrack.jetbrains.com/issue/KT-48678/Coroutine-debugger-disable-was-optimised-out-compiler-feature#focus=Comments-27-6015585.0-0).
+>
+{type="tip"}

 Using IntelliJ IDEA debugger, you can dig deeper into each coroutine to debug your code.